 Cons: Starting out, you may not know what your brand is (because you don't know yet who your customers are).

 These are just a few of the marketing tactics I have focused on, there are many more that I decided didn't fit with my business but which you should definitely explore!
-Other marketing options include crowdfunding platforms like Kickstarter and Patreon, and video marketing like growing a YouTube channel.
+Other marketing options include crowdfunding platforms like Kickstarter and Patreon, online marketplaces like Etsy and Amazon, paid advertising whether through Google or social media, and video marketing like growing a YouTube channel.

 Share what's worked for you in the comments!